- This event has passed.

-In this webinar, we aim to provide resources to service providers so that they may help parents and caregivers work with teachers to address these questions.
-Specifically, we will focus on:
+In this webinar, we provide resources to service providers so they can help parents and caregivers work with teachers to address these questions.
+Specifically, we focus on:

 - What parents need to plan for their children during school closures and long-term absence from schools

 - What questions/resources/services can parents speak with the school district about